MicrosoftDocs/fabric-docs/docs/data-science/model-training/explainable-boosting-machines-regression.md

 # Train explainable boosting machines - regression (Preview)

-An Explainable Boosting Machine (EBM) is a machine learning technique that combines the power of gradient boosting with an emphasis on model interpretability.
+In this article, you'll learn how to train regression models using explainable boosting machines (EBM) in Microsoft Fabric.
+An EBM is a machine learning technique that combines the power of gradient boosting with an emphasis on model interpretability.
 It creates an ensemble of decision trees, similar to gradient boosting, but with a unique focus on generating human-readable models.
 EBMs not only provide accurate predictions but also offer clear and intuitive explanations for those predictions.
 They're well-suited for applications where understanding the underlying factors driving model decisions is essential, such as healthcare, finance, and regulatory compliance.

-In SynapseML, you can use a scalable implementation of Explainable Boosting Machines, powered by Apache Spark, for training new models.
-This tutorial guides you through the process of applying the scalability and interpretability of Explainable Boosting Machines within Microsoft Fabric by utilizing Apache Spark.
-Using Explainable Boosting Machines with Microsoft Fabric is currently in preview.
+In SynapseML, you can use a scalable implementation of explainable boosting machines, powered by Apache Spark, for training new models.
+This tutorial guides you through the process of applying the scalability and interpretability of explainable boosting machines within Microsoft Fabric by utilizing Apache Spark.
+Using explainable boosting machines with Microsoft Fabric is currently in preview.

 [!INCLUDE [feature-preview](../../includes/feature-preview-note.md)]